-Instructions for Healthcare Facilities: Decontamination of Compatible N95 or N95-equivalent Respirators in STERRAD® Sterilization Systems.
+Instructions for Healthcare Facilities: Decontamination of Compatible N95 Respirators in STERRAD® Sterilization Systems

-Under an Interim Order, Health Canada has authorized the emergency use of the Advanced Sterilization Products (ASP) STERRAD Sterilization Systems for use (hereafter referred to as the "STERRAD Sterilizers") in decontaminating compatible N95 or N95-equivalent respirators ("compatible N95 respirators") for single-user reuse by healthcare personnel in healthcare facilities.
-The STERRAD Sterilizer cycles to be used in decontamination of compatible N95 respirators are: STERRAD 100S Short Cycle, STERRAD NX Standard Cycle and STERRAD 100NX Express Cycle.
+The U.S. Food and Drug Administration has issued an Emergency Use Authorization (EUA) for the emergency use of the Advanced Sterilization Products (ASP) STERRAD Sterilization Systems for use (hereafter referred to as the "STERRAD Sterilizers") in decontaminating compatible N95 respirators ("compatible N95 respirators") for single-user reuse by healthcare personnel in healthcare facilities.
+The STERRAD Sterilizer cycles to be used in decontamination of compatible N95 respirators are: STERRAD 100S Cycle, STERRAD NX Standard Cycle, and STERRAD 100NX Express Cycle.
 Healthcare personnel should follow these instructions, as well as procedures at their healthcare facility, to prepare compatible N95 respirators for decontamination in a STERRAD Sterilizer; please refer to the STERRAD Sterilizer User's Guide for complete instructions for use.

-- Due to incompatibility, the STERRAD Sterilization Systems are not authorized for use with respirators containing cellulose-based or paper materials. - Compatible N95 respirators that are visibly soiled (e.g., blood, dried sputum, makeup, soil, bodily fluids) or damaged must be discarded and not reused or decontaminated. - Compatible N95 respirators should be discarded after 2 decontamination cycles. - Any compatible N95 respirator whose traceability was lost or number of decontamination cycles not able to be identified should be discarded. - Decontaminated N95 Respirators are not Sterile.
+- Due to incompatibility, the STERRAD Sterilization Systems are not authorized for use with respirators containing cellulose-based or paper materials. - Compatible N95 respirators that are visibly soiled (e.g., blood, dried sputum, makeup, soil, bodily fluids) or damaged must be discarded and not reused or decontaminated. - Compatible N95 respirators should be discarded after 2 decontamination cycles. - Any compatible N95 respirator whose traceability was lost or number of decontamination cycles not able to be identified should be discarded. - Decontaminated compatible N95 respirators are not sterile.